-Change is the bedrock of any organization that must survive the current insecurity and harsh socio-economic environment in Nigeria.
-Therefore, it is in the interest of bargaining partners to work for both parties' mutual benefits and claims in a negotiation.
-It is of the utmost necessity to shift from the status quo and “this is how we have traditionally done it syndrome” to a more rational, holistic approach, which shall reposition the organization and the trade unions for the best of times.
+Change is the bedrock of any organization that must survive the current insecurity and harsh socioeconomic environment in Nigeria.
+Therefore, it is in the interest of bargaining partners to work for both parties’ mutual benefit and claims in a negotiation.
+It is of the utmost necessity to shift from the status quo and “this is how we have traditionally done it” system to a more rational, holistic approach, which would reposition the organization and the trade unions for the best of times.